nicklalone/IGME220-Intro/Random Talks/Tuesday - Capstone.md

 notes: So, my friend Randy is Creative Director of DC Interactive.
 His job is to enhance the brand of DC, especially now that James Gunn has taken over.
 He just released this game that he as directly involved with and was responsible for the VR batman game as well.
 We've been debating on a Superman Game all weekend.
 --
 ## Do I start making a batman game without doing research?
 Notes: questions like, "what batman would sell the best atm?"
 "Is batman actually a detective?"
 "What villains would fit in well with batman?" "what do our audiences want?"
 "What tone would work well?"
 "What were the complaints about the other lego batman games?"
 "What plans does Gunn have for Batman?"
+"How does any of that translate to a game?"
+"How did other Batman games work?"
 --
 ## Do I start making a lego game without doing research?
-Notes:
+Notes: LEGO games have set mechanics and expectations and need to adhere to their system.
+And yet, within that, we can do a ton of imaginative stuff.
+Where do we begin?
+And so you start talking to people, talking to consumers who might buy your game.
+This might start as 5-10 friends, then a focus group of folks you recruited from a coffee shop or class.
+You just keep talking to folks.
 --
 # Who is this?
 ![[Pasted image 20250831110358.png]]